What Ghosts of Battle Is

 S3, for operations, See S2,

-S4, for logistics, buy your own beer
+S4, for logistics, buy your own beer.

 S5, for plans, Its cute you think there is a plan.

-S6, for signals, Use discord.
+S6, for signals, Use discord or Steam.

 S7, for military education and training, Going to be honest I love training and the role of trainer, but folks don't listen, (Depth Breath), but really hard to cram 16 or so weeks of basic and Infantry school in to an hour, this may make folks feel high speed but its a waist of time.